ConacBreslin/technostalgia/README.md

 ## Scope

 ## Structure
-The site will have 9 pages, These will be welcome, registration, login, logout, browsing, add technology, edit techology, delete technology, inie page and a page for the final result.
-The quiz should automatically usher the player through all the stages of the quiz once they start through to the end.
-At the end they should be able to quit or replay.
+The site has 12 pages, These will be home, registration, login, profile, technologies, add technology, edit technology, comments, edit comment, manage categories, add category and edit category.
+The user is directed back to an appropriate location after each functionality is complete.
 ## Skeleton
-The welcome page  explains what the site is about and encourages visitors to register.
+The **home** page  introduces the site.
-The technology collections page should have the ability for the visitor or member to view all the technologies or to sort them by keyword or category. [here](assets/images/wireframes.pdf).
+The **registration** page is where the user can register for the site and is navigated to from the navbar.
+The **login** page is where returning users can log in to the site.
+The **profile** page displays all the technologies that the current user has added and all the comments they have made.
+From this page the user can navigate to the **edit technologies**  or **edit comments** pages.
+Technologies can also be deleted from the profile page and all comments related to the technology are automatically deleted too.
+The **technologies** page is where each technology is displayed in a card.
+The page can be searched by keyword or by category From each card the user can navigate to the **comments** page related to that technology where they can read all the comments that have been made about that technology and (if registered) they can add comments.
+The **add technology** page is accessed from the navbar (for registered users only) and has a form where the user can add a new technology.
+The **manage categories** page is accessed from the navbar (for admin users only) from here an admin user can navigate to the **edit category** and **add category** pages.
+Categories can be deleted from the manage technology page.
+When a category is deleted all associated technologies and comments are also deleted.

 ## Surface/Design (Design Choices fonts, icons, colours, styling, backgroundss)

 ### Imagery
-The overall image of the site was to be kept clear, simple and intuitive.
+The overall feel of the site was to be bright, fun, simple and intuitive.
 ### Colour scheme
 According to Shane Barker in ["The Psychology of Color in Web Design"](https://www.vandelaydesign.com/the-psychology-of-color-in-web-design/), pink raises emotions of fun and romance and is "ideal for websites that hearken back to olden days".
 The predominantly pink background image was picked with this in mind.
 The colours from the image were identified using [imagecolorpicker.com](https://imagecolorpicker.com/) and used throughout the site.
  A [minimum contrast ratio](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Understanding_WCAG/Perceivable/Color_contrast) of 4.5:1 for small text and 3:1 for large text is recommended.
-This site wanted a strong but not too stark contrast.
-The contrast ratio of the site is [11.14](assets/images/contrastratio.png).
+There were a range of combinations of backgrounds and text across the site and their contrast ratios ranged from the best 10.45 (#f3e5f5 pink backgound of site and #000 - black text) to 4.81 (#ab47bc navbar backgound purple lighten-1 and #fff white text)

 ### Typography
-Information on the [psychology of fonts](https://fabrikbrands.com/font-psychology-and-typography-inspiration-in-logo-design) indicated that a serif font can  convey trust and respectability.
-With this in mind the Vesper Libre font was selected in [Google Fonts](https://fonts.google.com/) for its simplicity.
+The fonts were found on google font.
+The 'Press Start 2P' used for the title was picked because it looked a bit like a 1980s arcade game font and the 'Ubuntu Mono' was recommended by google fonts as a popular pairing and it was clear and very readable.
 ## Features
 - Responsiveness on all device sizes.
+- A home page which dynamically displays images of all the categories that have been added to the site.
 - A navigation bar on main page that displays navigation relevent to the user type.
-- Navigation links to registration/login page
+- A page to view all the technologies that are on the site
+- A way of searching all the technologies with means of dynamically populating of category drop down menus to include all added categories.
-- A means of allowing registered users to add new technologies to site.
+- A means of allowing visitors to register.
-- A means of allowing members to edit or delete their own additions to the sitedisplaying a random question and four answer options from the question bank and then removing that question from the question bank to avoid duplication.
-- A means of allowing registered users to post comments on the technologies.
+- A means of allowing registered users to add technologies and comments.
-- A means of allowing registered users to post comments on the technologies.
+- A means of allowing registered users to edit or delete technologies and comments that they have added.
-- A means of allowing an admin user to edit the categories.
+- A means of allowing an admin user to add, edit and delete categories.
 - A means of dynamice populating of category drop down menus to incluse all added categories.

 ## Wireframes

 ## Future features
-Polls, rattings, favorites
+Polls, rattings, favorites.

 ## Languages used
 [HTML5](https://en.wikipedia.org/wiki/HTML5)